 Are you more likely to be killed by a shark attack or by parts falling from an airplane?
 Your answer depends on what you hear in the news.
 Shark attacks get intensive news coverage.
 Falling plane parts do not.

 Most people worry more about shark attacks, while more actually die from falling airplane parts.
 Similarly, extensive news coverage about child abductions causes parents to overestimate that risk.
 Emotional stories have the most impact.

 Cognitive biases affect our predictions of outcomes.
 We like to think that we take all factors into consideration before making choices.
 Neuroscience and psychological research shows that our predictions and choices are often based on faulty information.

 Nobel Prize winner Daniel Kahneman, with Amos Tversky, conducted research on how people predict outcomes.
-In one study, they asked subjects to estimate the answer to multiplication problems.
+In one study, they asked subjects to solve 2 multiplication problems in 5 seconds.
 They presented a series of numbers to be multiplied.